-Why do we need to include eSafety?
+Why do we need to include Online Safety?

-Recent advances of the internet, mobile phones and other electronic technology has made access to information and communication increasingly easy for everyone.
+Modern digital technology has made access to information and communication increasingly easy for everyone.
 This is especially so for those who cannot always go out to socialise and rely on websites for social networking, watching films, downloading music, buying lottery tickets, shopping etc. Government guidance is clear, that all organisations working with children, young people adults at risk, families, parents and carers have responsibilities.
-It is also important to remember, children, young people and adults at risk can also abuse and such incidents fall into the remit of this policy.
+It is also important to remember, children, young people and adults at risk can also abuse and such incidents fall into the remit of this policy

-eSafety Code of Conduct:
+Online Safety Code of Conduct:

-We expect everyone in our organisation to agree and sign up to our eSafety code of conduct to:
+We expect everyone in our organisation to agree and sign up to our Online Safety code of conduct to:

-- 1. use the internet and other forms of communication in a sensible and polite way. - 2. only access websites, send messages or access and use other resources that will not hurt or upset anybody. - 3. seek permission if I want to use personal information or take photographs of other people. - 4. report any concerns to the Lead or Deputy - 5. be clear that we cannot maintain confidentiality if there is a concern about the welfare of a child, young person or adult at risk.
+1. use the internet and other forms of communication in a sensible and polite way.

+- 2. only access websites, send messages or access and use other resources that will not hurt or upset anybody. - 3. seek permission if they want to use personal information or take photographs of other people. - 4. report any concerns to the Lead or Deputy - 5. not maintain confidentiality if there is a concern about the welfare of a child, young person or adult at risk.